-We are committed to the Longhouse as luxurious holiday home in a sustainable and socially responsible way, minimising our impact on the environment, and with care and thought given to every aspect of its operation.
+We are committed to the Longhouse as luxurious holiday home in a sustainable and socially responsible way, minimising our impact on the environment.
+Care and thought are given to every aspect of its design and operation.

 Though sometimes called the ‘eco-house’ locally, our actions will always be meaningful and relevant, driven by a desire to do the right thing, not just to tick ‘eco-boxes’.
 Our values underpin our behaviour.
 They are not an afterthought.
-From the design of the house to the soap our guests wash with, we aim to have as low an environmental impact as possible whilst still giving every consideration to the needs of our guests and the most comfortable living space.
+From house design to hand soaps, we aim to have as low an environmental impact as possible whilst still giving every consideration to the needs of our guests and the most comfortable living space.

 Reduce our consumption of resources and minimising the amount of waste:

 - The building design incorporates energy efficient features such as solar gain heating and fully insulted building and low thermal loss windows, all contributing to our ‘AA’ EPC rating, a first for the islands.

 - Monitor to minimise – weekly tracking of power generation/usage as part of the UK Feed In Tariff scheme

 - We minimise energy use as checked by the 'Energy Isles' project by e.g. using LEDs, switching off, managing water heating and ensuring room stats are set appropriately.

 - An air source heat pump uses external ambient heat energy for heating and hot water.